 To earn top marks, you must use these assignments to demonstrate that you understand the course material well enough to make connections between the different topics we cover.
-After all, anybody can look up a fact on Wikipedia.
+After all, anybody can look up a facts.
+A student of astronomy should be able to answer open-ended questions by combining multiple ideas supported with evidence.